 Normal pupils are 2 to 4 millimeters in bright light and 4 to 8 millimeters in the dark.
 Your doctor can measure your pupils in both eyes to see how well they shrink and grow.

 Your doctor's recommendations will depend on what's causing your abnormal miosis.
-If a medication is to blame, she may be able to find a different option that solves the issue.
+If a medication is to blame, they may be able to find a different option that solves the issue.

-If Horner's syndrome is causing it, she may need to do several tests to figure out how best to treat it.
+If Horner's syndrome is causing it, they may need to do several tests to figure out how best to treat it.